 Emergency preparedness in your neighbourhood

-It pays to be connected with your neighbours and people who live on your street, so in an emergency you can:
+It pays to be connected with your neighbours so in an emergency you can:

-- make sure everyone is safe and looked after, especially those who might need extra help
+- make sure everyone's safe and looked after, especially those who might need extra help

 - share resources and skills to help each other